laserpants/trombone/docs/introduction.rst

 Introduction
 ============

-Trombone is intended for effortless adaptation of conventional RDBMS data into RESTful web service interfaces.
-It uses JSON as data exchange format and PostgreSQL as underlying RDBMS.
+Trombone facilitates effortless adaptation of conventional RDBMS schemas to data exchange based on JSON and the RESTful web service paradigm.
+It uses PostgreSQL as underlying RDBMS.

 ::